|Taken at the Houston Livestock Show & Rodeo by Sassy|

 It’s not like life is bad right now, it’s just changing.
 Again.
 Many things I’ve collected around me on this magic carpet are in flux right now.
 I know nothing stays the same, I just don’t want my life to get to a place where I don’t recognize it anymore when the dazed and confused phase ends.
 When I’m feeling the flip, all my insecurities surge forward until I’m convinced I’m not going to land on my feet again or be able to recover my balance when I try to stand and get my bearings.

-I’m grateful that God is a constant, never-changing presence in my life.
 No matter what happens, if I ask myself, “what’s the worst that could happen?”
-I can testify from experience that God is already there, working out everything for my good.
+I can testify from experience that no matter what, I survive.
 When I’m feeling the flip, I need to remember that what’s for my good doesn’t always look or feel good from my perspective.

 One of these days, all of the things in flux will settle into a new pattern and I’ll see the world from a standing position again.
 Until then, I’ll keep feeling the flip and the comfort of knowing the flip doesn’t last.